 Course Advisory: SCC minimum English standard.
 Designed to give the student more sophistication in the development, implementation and evaluation of in-service programs in the fire service.
-Forty hours lecture total for the semester.
+Forty hours lecture (1 week course).

 Prevention 2A Systems and Building Components Prerequisite: FIRE 54.
 Course Advisories: SCC minimum English and math standards.
 Designed for personnel who are seeking employment or are currently employed in the fire service or other related industrial fields.
 Emphasis is placed on utilizing codes relative to extinguishing or alarm systems and the evaluation of fire resistive building construction.
-Forty hours lecture total for the semester.
+Forty hours lecture (1 week course).